SkolaRapp/TicTacToe/docs/devManual.md

 * Tabs used over spaces.
 * Code and comments in English.
 * Comments above functions.
-* Newline between functions and before return statements.
+* Newline between functions and before return statements (except for one-line functions).
 * Tools
 	* Eclipse Java Oxygen
 	* Git and Github for version control and issue tracking.